-This is part two of a four-part series on squads.
-See part one, on the value of squads, here.
-And stay tuned for parts three and four!
+This is part two of a three-part series on squads.
+See part one on the value of squads or part three on common challenges in managing squads and how to address them.

 Multidisciplinary squads are a great way to drive internal collaboration, bringing together different perspectives and reducing communication overhead… if they’re properly managed.
 It’s essential to establish a repeatable structure for squad activities — that structure is what makes squads such a useful tool.